proventa/cloudnativepg-with-gitops/README.md

 kubectl get cluster cluster-example
 ```

-Check the status of the cluster with the cnpg plugin
+Check the status of the cluster with the cnpg plugin:
 ```bash
 kubectl cnpg status cluster-example
 ```